Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 ### `Set-AzServiceBusTopic`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic'

 - Parameter breaking-change will happen to all parameter sets
   - `-InputObject`
     - InputObject parameter set is changing.
 Please refer the migration guide for examples.
     - InputObject would no longer support alias -TopicObj.
   - `-ResourceGroupName`
     - Parameter 'ResourceGroupName' would no longer support alias 'ResourceGroup'.

+### `Start-AzServiceBusMigration`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204584 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IMigrationConfigProperties'

 ### `Stop-AzServiceBusMigration`